solvedbiscuit71/acm/readme.md

 uvicorn main:app --reload
 ```

-This runs the server at localhost:8000
+This runs the server at [localhost:8000](http://localhost:8000) and API documentation can be found at [localhost:8000/docs](http://localhost:8000/docs)